samsface/godot-steam-api/addons/steam_api/readme.md

 - Did you follow the instruction in the project settings Steam tab?
 - Is Steam running?
 - Have you published your acheivments in the SteamWorks console? *Publishing isn't releasing the game, I mean the button that publishes your Store page.*
+- Tried uninstalling and reinstalling the plugin 😅?